Why do dogs sneeze?

 But, if the sneezing is excessive or accompanied by other symptoms like wheezing or bleeding the best thing you can do is get in touch with a vet and so any underlying issues to be treated.

-If you would like some advice on dog sneezing you can book an online video chat with our vets here.
+If you would like some advice on dog sneezing you can book an online video chat here.